TommyJackson85/techfix_overlap/README-TESTING.md

 - Upon opening the blog page, I can see all of the news posts separated by their dates, titles and a line below each, and with the most recently posted seen first.

+- The blog page link is located below the charts on the charts page, and a charts link is below the blog page.
+        - Both pages inform me alot about the site.

 ## Code logic of average charts

 - Manually tested average charts monthly averages.